BenDiekhoff/5443-Spatial-DS-Diekhoff/Assignments/A04/README.md

 - This is implemented with an Rtree

 ## Text
-- Paste any valid Feature Collection in the text box to make the points appear on the map
+- Paste any valid Feature Collection (Points) in the text box to make the points appear on the map

 ## Nearest Neighbor
 - Enter lng lat coordinates and the number of nearest neighbors to find and the nearest n UFO sightings will be displayed